|

 was going on.
 The Doctor smiled as he heard Brian Worthing trying to explain

 to his own people about dimensional relativity.
-He was nearly right.
-A
+He was nearly right -

-"All right," The Doctor said.
-"Everyone grab a piece of
+“Ok,” The Doctor said.
+“Everyone grab a piece of floor.

-floor.
-Sorry, there's not enough chairs for you all.
-I don't usually carry
+Sorry, there’s not enough chairs for you all.
+I don’t usually

-around Plymouth were quiet.
-The action was further down the coast around
+quiet.
+The action was further down the coast around Kent.

 He moved to his communications console and sent the signal he knew would